breez3young/breez3young/README.md

 - Generative Modeling in RL, especially `Transformer` and `Diffusion Model`
 - Foundation models for reasoning and decision-making (i.e. Embodied AI)
 - Building Efficient World Models
+😄 I'm open to any kind of collaborations.
 😊 Feel free to contact me with email (z-yang21@mails.tsinghua.edu.cn) or wechat (YangZhang9470).

 <!--